fosskers/vectortile-io/README.md

 VectorTile IO
 =============

-This demo writes and reads a layer of one VectorTile to and from S3.
+This demo writes and reads a simple layer of 10x10 VectorTiles to and from S3.
 In order for it to compile, you will need to have run:

 ```console
 > ./sbt -211 "project vectortile" publish-local